eltoroit/LDS_Interview/interview.md

 createRecordEvent.fire();
 ```

-With LWC, the code is pretty similar to above where you need to import the `NavigationMixin`, this is the code:
+With LWC, the code is pretty similar to above where you needed to import the `NavigationMixin`, this is the code:

 ```
 this[NavigationMixin.Navigate]({